-The subject of chapter 9 is that of the fifth and sixth trumpets or first and second woes.
-Since chapter 8 ends with a warning of the coming three woes “by reason of the other voices of the trumpet of the three angels, which are yet to sound,” this chapter is clearly sequential to the previous four trumpets which begin to sound after Jesus “cast” the “censer . . . into the earth” signifying the close of probation in Revelation 8:5.
+The subject of chapter 9 is that of the fifth and sixth trumpets, or first and second woes.
+Since chapter 8 ends with a warning of the coming three woes “by reason of the other voices of the trumpet of the three angels, which are yet to sound,” this chapter is clearly sequential to the previous four trumpets which began to sound after Jesus “cast” the “censer . . . into the earth” signifying the close of probation (Revelation 8:5).

-Few, it seems, are aware that Mrs. White wrote an equally authentic statement in the context of “the battle of Armageddon,” saying: “Solemn events before us are yet to transpire.
+Many assume that statement is an unqualified endorsement of the historic interpretation, not only of chapter 9, but, it is assumed, of all the forgoing trumpets of chapter 8, notwithstanding the clear Biblical evidence that they do not sound until after the close of probation as delineated in Revelation 8:2-6, and the release of the “four winds” (Revelation 7:1-3).
+Few, it seems, are aware that White wrote an equally authentic statement in the context of “the battle of Armageddon,” saying: “Solemn events before us are yet to transpire.
 Trumpet after trumpet is to be sounded, vial after vial poured out one after another upon the inhabitants of the earth.
 Scenes of stupendous interest are right upon us.” (italics supplied)

 Verse 1: And the fifth angel sounded, and I saw a star fall from heaven unto the earth: and to him was given the key of the bottomless pit.

-Given that the “fourth angel sounded” in the 12th verse of the last chapter, the “fifth angel” is in obvious sequence and we must consider chapter 9 to be an unbroken continuation of the 8th chapter.
-Furthermore, since there are three more of the seven trumpets yet to go which are identified in chapter 8:13 as three “woes,” the sounding of this “fifth angel” is clearly the “first woe.”
+Given that the “fourth angel sounded” near the end of the last chapter, the “fifth angel” is in obvious sequence, and we must consider chapter 9 to be an unbroken continuation of chapter 8.
+Furthermore, since there are three more of the seven trumpets yet to sound, which are identified in chapter 8:13 as three “woes,” the sounding of this “fifth angel” is clearly the “first woe.”

-In that case both Abaddon and Wormwood are Satan using two different disguises.
+In that case both Abaddon and Wormwood are Satan―Abaddon as himself and Wormwood in disguise.
 In this passage, he reveals himself as a ruthless, intimidating “destroyer.”
-He tyrannizes the avowed unbeliever represented by the pale horse whose rider is named “Death and hell follows . . .”
-(Revelation 6:8).
-He is wholly unlike the well mannered, lovable “Wormwood.”
+He tyrannizes the avowed unbeliever represented by the pale horse whose rider is named “Death” (Revelation 6:8).
+He is wholly unlike the well-mannered, lovable “Wormwood.”

 His “fall from heaven unto the earth” is depicted in Revelation 12:7, 9 when “there was war in heaven . . .
 And the great dragon was cast out, that old serpent, called the Devil, and Satan, which deceiveth the whole world: he was cast out into the earth, and his angels were cast out with him.”

-After the scenario of the trumpets have been played out, it will be seen that Abaddon will dominate Wormwood, but not until Satan has set the stage for his primary objective, which is to force the whole world to worship at his feet as Abaddon the destroyer, not even Wormwood, the false Christ.
+After the scenario of the trumpets has been played out, it will be seen that Abaddon will dominate Wormwood, but not until Satan has set the stage for his primary objective, which is to force the whole world to worship at his feet as Abaddon the destroyer―not as Wormwood, the false Christ.

-Interestingly, the metaphoric “bottomless pit” is referred three times in this chapter, and four more times in chapters 11, 17 and 20.
-While it is difficult if not impossible to explain its meaning from a historic viewpoint , it should be clear to us that it is a metaphor for post probationary time when mercy no longer pleads in behalf of sinners.
+Interestingly, the metaphoric “bottomless pit” is referred to three times in this chapter, and four more times in chapters 11, 17 and 20.
+While it is difficult. if not impossible, to explain its meaning from a historic viewpoint , it should be clear to us that it is a metaphor for post probationary time when mercy no longer pleads on behalf of sinners.
 As noted above, it is really a living death from which there is no escape.

 Verse 2: And he opened the bottomless pit; and there arose a smoke out of the pit, as the smoke of a great furnace; and the sun and the air were darkened by reason of the smoke of the pit.